Our promise. We provide a buying advantage with verified reviews and unbiased editorial research.

 Founded in 1986, Viking brings commercial cooking into the residential home.
 The majority of its product line is made in Greenwood, Mississippi.

-- Energy Star certified: Where many consumer brands offer a mix of both Energy Star and non-certified options, all Viking dishwashers meet the standard.
+Energy Star certified: Where many consumer brands offer a mix of both Energy Star and non-certified options, all Viking dishwashers meet the standard.

-- Custom door panels available: Don't settle for good enough when you can get an exact match to your cabinets with a Viking dishwasher.
+Custom door panels available: Don't settle for good enough when you can get an exact match to your cabinets with a Viking dishwasher.

-- Soil sensor technology: Every Viking dishwasher can tell how soiled a load is and adjust the cycle to match.
+Soil sensor technology: Every Viking dishwasher can tell how soiled a load is and adjust the cycle to match.

 Industry-leading warranty: Get one of the best and longest manufacturer's warranties when you buy Viking.
 It offers a three-year full warranty that includes parts and labor.

 Quiet Clean technology: Get nearly silent operation with insulation that helps keep the noise inside the dishwasher.
 Viking offers useful tips to help you minimize the decibels.

-Viking Dishwashers Company Profile
+Viking Dishwashers Company Information

 - Company Name: